vladosfi/BestService/README.md

    - Organizing the project into MVC (Model-View-Controller) areas for better structure and maintainability.

 4.	**ASP.NET Identity System:**
-   - Utilizing
+   - Utilizing Microsoft SQL Server to store and manage data efficiently.

    - Implementing the ASP.NET Identity System for robust management of users and roles.

 5.	**Dependency Injection:**
-   - Utilizing
+   - Utilizing Microsoft SQL Server to store and manage data efficiently.

    - Utilizing Dependency Injection to promote modularity and maintainability in the codebase.

 6.	**AutoMapping:**
-   - Utilizing
+   - Utilizing Microsoft SQL Server to store and manage data efficiently.

    - Incorporating AutoMapping to simplify the process of mapping between objects.

 7.	**Custom Error Handling:**